Find Affordable College Courses

 $10,390 Average Tuition & Fees

-Binghamton University ranked #10 on this year’s Best Value Sociology Schools in New York list.
-Located in the medium-sized suburb of Vestal, Binghamton University is a public college with a fairly large student population.
+Binghamton University came in at #10 in this year’s edition of the Best Value Sociology Schools in New York ranking.
+Located in the medium-sized suburb of Vestal, Binghamton University is a public college with a large student population.

 In-state tuition fees for undergraduate students at Binghamton University are $10,390 per year.
 While working on their degree, sociology majors at Binghamton University accumulate an average of around $23,000 in student debt.